BenjaminPoh/HoloQuiz2/README.md

 # HoloQuizEX
 Here, I try to recreate HoloQuiz.
-Because the plugin sucks.
+Because the plugin we used sucks.

 Join Holocraft on Minecraft!
 Free Cracked server!
 Server IP: play.holocraft.xyz